theamarks/theamarks/README.md

 ### :fish: How do I spend my time?

-I use data to explore and vizualize Illegal, Unreported, and Unregulated (IUU) fishing, and other transdisciplinarity research at Stanford Center for Ocean Solutions.
+I use data to explore and visualize Illegal, Unreported, and Unregulated (IUU) fishing, and other transdisciplinarity research at Stanford Center for Ocean Solutions.
 I also enjoy supporting scientists in their open-science and data management journeys through formal and informal conversations about concepts, tools, and workflows.

 ### 🪴 I'm building my skills in: